LEARN MORE ABOUT THE ARABIC LANGUAGE

-Volatia is a leading provider of professional Arabic interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Arabic language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of Arabic language translation and interpreter services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Arabic translations and interpretations.

 The sea of Arabic dialects is vast, with dialects being spoken by more than 300 million native speakers.
 These dialects can be categorized into various groups based on variety of factors.
 The most popular factor to categorize the Arabic dialects is based on geographical location.
 These dialectal groups are Arabian Peninsula Arabic, Eastern Arabic, Egyptian Arabic, Levantine Arabic, and North African Arabic.

 All Arabic dialects are based off either the Modern Standard Arabic or Classical Arabic framework, meaning there are noticeable similarities between dialects despite them also differing from one another.
 Below are the most common dialects of Arabic you will most likely hear spoken:

 This form of Arabic is the most widely spoken dialect, not only by 60 million people in Egypt, but also across the Middle East and parts of Africa thanks to its prevalent use in Arabic movies, television shows, music, books and news media.
 Egyptian Arabic uses much of the same vocabulary found in MSA (Modern Standard Arabic), though there are noticeable unique characteristics including a different grammar and sentence structure in its writing and a peculiar pronunciation of certain words and letters such as coffee and the letter jeem (G).